intento/intento-api/README.md

 ### Failover mode

 Both for smart routing mode and basic mode, a failover is supported.
 By default, the failover is off, thus when the selected provider fails, an error is returned.
 To enable the failover mode, set the `service.failover` to `true`.
-By default, failover is governed by the default bidding strategy (`best`).
-To control this behavior, another bidding strategy may be specified via `service.bidding` parameter.
+By default, failover is governed by the default routing strategy (`best`).
+To control this behavior, another routing strategy may be specified via `service.routing` parameter.
 Alternatively, you may specify a list of providers to consider for the failover (`service.failover_list`).
-This option overrides the bidding strategy for the failover procedure.
+This option overrides the routing strategy for the failover procedure.

 In the following example we set the provider, but specify the list of alternatives to control the failover: